epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-06-11-herbstlustwm-event-idle-overview.markdown

 This article is, still unfinished.
 Here are what I need to do.

-*	The source code is still missing one main feature about combining these two:

-	* herbsclient idle event based, and

-	* custom interval based.

 *	Putting it all together with other statusbar, and main HerbstluftWM configuration.